-- Insert a regular tip screwdrivers [A] [B] between the rib [C] and the weight [D] as shown. - Pry the balance weight with two screwdrivers and remove the balance weight. - Discard the used balance weight.
+- Insert a regular tip screwdrivers [A] [B] between the rib [C] and the weight [D] as shown in the figure. - Pry the balance weight with two screwdrivers and remove the balance weight. - Discard the used balance weight.

 Do not tap the screwdrivers.
 The rim could be damaged.